 She graduated from Corvinus University of Budapest, where she obtained a Master's degree in Economics in 2005 with a specialisation of the teacher of Corporate Finance and Economics.
 She started her professional career in the banking sector, working at Raiffeisen Bank from 2004 to 2016 as a business risk manager in structured and project finance, and later as a risk manager in corporate intensive management, where she was involved in the development of the strategy and processes of the areas.
 She gained international experience as a strategy and business development specialist at Borealis AG, where she was responsible for several acquisition projects in the petrochemicals sector during 2016.
 At the end of 2016, she joined the Company's predecessor, MKB Bank, as Deputy Chief Risk Officer, responsible for the bank's retail and corporate risk management and receivables management.
 From 2019, she was Deputy CEO of MKB Bank for retail, corporate, treasury and leasing, and from May 2023, she has been Deputy CEO of the Company for standard services.
-She is a member of the Supervisory Board of CIG Pannónia Nyrt., the Board of Directors of MBH Befektetési Bank, MBH Jelzálogbank and Euroleasing and Chair person of the Supervisory Board of MBH Alapkezelő.
+She is a member of the Supervisory Board of CIG Pannónia Nyrt., the Board of Directors of MBH Befektetési Bank, MBH Jelzálogbank and Euroleasing and Chairperson of the Supervisory Board of MBH Alapkezelő, as well as a member of the Board of Directors of Fundamenta-Lakáskassza Zrt.